 Breast augmentation using implants is the second most commonly performed cosmetic surgery procedure in the U.S. With the use of saline or silicone breast implants to fill out breast volume, women with small or asymmetrical breasts, as well as those who have lost breast volume after pregnancy or weight loss, can enlarge their breasts.*

-Dr. Jennifer Harrington is a board-certified plastic surgeon who understands that no two women are alike.
+Dr. Jennifer Harrington is a top female plastic surgeon who understands that no two women are alike.
 She works closely with her patients to help achieve natural-looking breast enhancement results that meet their appearance goals.* During your consultation, she will discuss your goals for surgery with you and help you choose an implant to give you the look, size and feel that’s just right.*

 Who Is a Good Candidate for Breast Augmentation?

 Most women in good overall health can be excellent candidates for breast enlargement.
 Some reasons women consider breast enhancement surgery include:*

 - Breast asymmetry (one breast larger than the other)